Fiduscript/naloxone-exchange-fe/README.md

 __Note:__ SkullJack uses `.pug` and `.styl` files instead of the auto generated `.html` and `.css` files.
 If you generate a component or module make sure to rename these!

+__Note2:__ Don't forget about the --routing flag when generating code when applicable!

 ## Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.